anthol42/deepboard/docs/book/src/ref/ResultTable.md

 - `show_hidden`: Show hidden runs.

 **Return:**
-- A list of columns names, a list of column ids and a list of rows
+- A list of columns names, a list of column ids, a list of whether they are hparam or not, and a list of rows
 ## Method: `hide_column()`

 ```python